 The space chosen at Potomac Overlook – once the site of a farm building whose foundations can still be discerned – was already planted with a mix of exotic and native species under a healthy mixed canopy that includes a rare blooming American chestnut.

-In 2018 a willow oak dominating the site died and was taken down, leaving a snag or “critter hotel.”
-In August 2020 a large tulip poplar fell, taking down a mature dogwood.
+In 2018 a Willow Oak dominating the site died and was taken down, leaving a snag or “critter hotel.”
+In August 2020 a large Tulip-Poplar fell, taking down a mature dogwood.
 These events radically changed the light regime in the garden, which called for an extreme remake of some of the beds from shade to sun.
-We were again helped by the generosity of donated plant materials from the Virginia Native Plant Society and Earth Sangha.
+We were again helped by the generosity of volunteers, the Virginia Native Plant Society, and Earth Sangha.

-Invasive plants also try mightily to take over the garden.
+Invasive plants also seed themselves liberally in the garden and some natives are vigorous to a fault.
 To hold them back, ARMN volunteers meet every other week to weed and perform other maintenance during the growing season.

 To visit, park at the main shelter at Potomac Overlook Regional Park and walk down the partially gated roadway about half a mile.
 The garden is on the left, just after a demonstration vegetable garden.
 If you are interested in having a tour of this garden or in attending a work party to talk about native plants for your garden, please contact us.